langdoc/uralic/STATISTICS.md

 Hungarian translations of Pite Saami texts collected by Halász.

+## kpv

+Komi-Zyrian.
+The texts were digitalized by the Fennougrica project, proofread bu FU-Lab and processed by the Izhva Komi Documentation Project.

 ## sia

-Akkala Saami texts collected by Genetz.
+Akkala Saami texts collected and published by (Arvid Genetz)[https://en.wikipedia.org/wiki/Arvid_Genetz].
+The texts were digitalized by the Kola Saami Documentation Project.

 ## sjd

-Kildin Saami texts collected by Genetz.
+Kildin Saami texts collected and published by (Arvid Genetz)[https://en.wikipedia.org/wiki/Arvid_Genetz].
+The texts were digitalized by the Kola Saami Documentation Project.

-## kpv

-Komi-Zyrian

 ## sje-hun

-Pite Saami texts with aligned Hungarian translations by Halász.
-The texts were digitalized and aligned by the Pite Saami Documentation Project.
+Pite Saami texts with Hungarian translations collected and published by (Ignác Halász)[https://hu.wikipedia.org/wiki/Hal%C3%A1sz_Ign%C3%A1c].
+The texts were digitalized and aligned by the (Pite Saami Documentation Project)[http://saami.uni-freiburg.de/psdp/].